XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### 2.1.2.
 The **`MPToken`** object

 The **`MPToken`** object represents an amount of a token held by an account that is **not** the token issuer.
 MPTs are acquired via ordinary Payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
 The object key of the `MPToken` is derived from hashing the space key, holder's address and the `MPTokenIssuanceID`.
+The **`MPToken`** object represents an amount of a token held by an account that is **not** the token issuer.
+MPTs are acquired via ordinary Payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
+The object key of the `MPToken` is derived from hashing the space key, holder's address and the `MPTokenIssuanceID`.

 ##### 2.1.2.1. **`MPToken`** Ledger Identifier

-The ID of a MPToken object, a.k.a `MPTokenID` is the result of SHA512-Half of the following values, concatenated in order:
+The Key of an MPToken object is the result of SHA512-Half of the following values, concatenated in order:

-* The MPToken space key (0x0074).
+* The MPToken space key (0x007F).
 * The `MPTokenIssuanceID` for the issuance being held.
 * The AccountID of the token holder.

 ##### 2.1.2.2.
 Fields